rayhog/aviator-jekyll-template/_cpu/books_list.md

 ---
 title: CPU Node
 position: 1.1
-type: get
+type:
 description: List all books
 parameters:
-  - name: offset
+  - name: Categories
-    content: Offset the results by this amount
+    content: Category of CPU
-  - name: limit
+  - name: Relationships
-    content: Limit the number of books returned
+    content: Relationships to other Nodes
 content_markdown: |-
-  #### This call will return a maximum of 100 books
+  #### MATCH (CPU:a) RETURN a
   {: .info }
   <br>
   ### You can paginate by using the parameters listed above.